In This Article

-- What Are the Advantages of Plywood?
+- What Are the Advantages and Disadvantages of Plywood?

 - Where to Use Plywood?

-- The Verdict: Particle Board vs Plywood
+- The Verdict on Particle Board vs Plywood

 - How Can Livspace Help You?

-|Composition||Wood chips, shaving, fibers & adhesives||Made of thin sheets of wood glued together|
+|Composition||Made using wood chips, saw mill shavings, and adhesives||Made of thin sheets of wood glued together|

 |Strength||Low strength||High strength|

-|Screw holding capacity||Soft and brittle, not very good for holding nails||Stronger structure, hence suitable for holding nails and screws|
+|Screw Holding Capacity||Relatively soft and brittle, not as good for holding nails||Stronger structure, hence suitable for holding nails and screws|

-|Finish||When stained and lacquered, it looks smooth and flat||Has rough fibers that require sanding before finishing|
+|Finish||When stained and lacquered, it looks smooth and flat||Has rough fibres that require sanding before finishing|

-|Cost||₹30-₹40 per sq. ft.||₹40-₹80 per sq. ft.|
+|Cost||₹30 to ₹40 per sq. ft.||₹40 to ₹80 per sq. ft.|

-What Is a Particle Board?
+What Is Particle Board?

-What Are the Advantages of Particle Boards?
+What Are the Advantages and Disadvantages of Particle Board?